 4. A Tourniquet

 A tourniquet is another piece of must-have medical equipment you should definitely place on your battle belt.
-A tourniquet is used to stop blood flow from a wound when bleeding heavily prevents clotting.
+A tourniquet is used to stop blood flow from a wound when bleeding heavily and prevents clotting.

 Tourniquets are ideal for tactical operations where wounds might not be treated until considerable time has passed following injury because of movement in combat zones or during the evacuation of casualties from areas subject to enemy fire while under attack.